 When you install packages with pip, those packages are global, every project can see them.
 When we execute the

 pip freeze > requirements.txt command, all installed packages will show up in the requirements.txt file, not just the short list needed for the particular application.

 When you execute your application, Python will prompt you to install the referenced packages.
 The resulting list is usually much shorter, than the long list of globally installed packages.

 Create your first virtual environment

-To create an environment with no packages installed execute the command:
+To create an environment with only generic packages installed execute the command:

 conda create -n MY_ENVIRONMENT_NAME python=3.10